-After independence came three years of monarchy, then the autocratic and corrupt President Ibrahim Nasir (1968-78), followed by the long presidency of Maumoon Gayoom (1978-2008), which saw the growth of tourism and some modernisation of the country.
-Gayoom won six uncontested ‘elections’ and his regime survived several coup attempts, but ultimately introduced a more democratic constitution.
-In 2008, Mohamed Nasheed, a former political prisoner, became president in the Maldives’ first direct, multi-party presidential election.
+After independence came three years of monarchy, then the autocratic President Ibrahim Nasir (1968-78), followed by the long presidency of Maumoon Gayoom (1978-2008), which saw the growth of tourism and some modernisation of the country.
+Gayoom and his regime survived several coup attempts, and ultimately introduced a more democratic constitution.
+In 2008, Mohamed Nasheed became president in the Maldives’ first direct, multi-party presidential election.
 Nasheed’s government initiated several reforms, including the country’s administrative structure.
 In January 2012, Nasheed was pressured to resign, and vice-president Mohamed became the Maldives fifth president.

 Maldivians are an independent people with a very strong sense of their own identity and culture.
 They speak Divehi, a language that is related to Sinhala, an ancient Sri Lankan dialect, and also contains influences from Arabic, Hindi and English.
 The written form of the language uses the Thaana script which is unique to the Maldives.